+Did you know that your mind becomes chatty and noisy due to a heightened response to stress and anxiety?
+A busy reason is not so much the way you are; rather, it results from an overstimulated central nervous system.
 An overactive mind is stressful, irritating and exhausting.
-Did you know that your mind becomes chatty and noisy due to a heightened response to stress and anxiety?
-A busy mind is not so much the way you are, but rather, it is the result of an overstimulated central nervous system.

-So many people come to us because their mind simply won’t slow down or be quiet.
-The brain does this due to stress and overwhelm and while it might feel out of your control, rest assured it is not.
+So many people come to us because their minds simply won’t slow down or be quiet.
+The brain does this due to stress and overwhelm and while might feel out of your control, rest assured it is not.

 WHAT ARE THE SYMPTOMS OF STRESS?

-The signs and symptoms of stress can be emotional and physical, and can include:
+The signs and symptoms of stress can be emotional and physical and can include the following:

 - An emotional response to trauma, ranging from anger and anxiety to depression

-- A feeling of disassociation about the world or being detached from everything going on around them
+- A feeling of disassociation from the world or being detached from everything going on around them

 - Mood swings

-- Avoidance of anything association with the traumatic event, for example, being reluctant to get into a car after an accident
+- Avoidance of anything associated with the traumatic event, for example, being reluctant to get into a car after an accident.

 - Nightmares or flashbacks about the event